jasonpyau/jasonpyau.com/README.md

 ## About
 This is a personal portfolio site made by me using Java Spring Boot.
-It utilizes the backend so that the site dynamically loads projects, skills, etc. stored in the database that can be changed without the need to modify any code.
+It utilizes the backend so that the site dynamically loads blog posts, projects, skills, etc. stored in the database that can be changed without the need to modify any code.
 This project is open source so you may use any of the code, credit appreciated.

 **Link:** <a href="https://jasonpyau.com">jasonpyau.com/</a>
 <br>